alexle/alexle.github.com/posts/tips-for-hiking-your-first-14er.markdown

 Check the weather report beforehand, but all bets are off when the elevation is this high.
 For warm weather, stick to wool/synthetic fabrics that wick sweat away.
 Sunglasses and hats offer needed protection from the sun.
 For rain and wind, be ready with a lightweight shell.
 My Marmot DriClime Jacket kept me dry and warm when the conditions worsened unexpectedly.
 My friend used a poncho, but would not recommend it since it flew around in the wind and blocked his vision of where he was stepping.
 I'd probably bring gloves and a beanie next time.

 ###6.
 Trekking Poles Aren't Necessary..###
 ..but definitely make life easier.
 They may look silly to some, but trekking poles reduce fatigue, lessen impact on knees, and are a great help when negotiating slippery terrain.
 It's like having 4 legs to help you balance and maneuver.
+Probably more impactful for all-day hikes.

 ###7.
 Understand The Route And Conditions###
-Have a map/GPS.
-Plan and know your route in advance.
+Plan and know your route in advance!
+Have a map or GPS in case.
 Are the paths clear of snow?
 Will you have to take detours?
 There is a ton of information on [14ers.com][5] and [ProTrails.com][6].
 I was always one to scoff at maps and didn't think they were necessary.. until I couldn't determine which path we needed to take on the way down.
 Luckily, my friend had a GPS map on his phone.

 ###8.
 Safer Than Sorry###
 For most of the [Class 1/2][8] 14ers, you probably won't need any of the traditional hiking safety items.
 Stuff like a small first aid kit, flint/lighter, and knife.
 It never hurts to be prepared though.
 Also, know the signs of [altitude sickness][2].
 Rest for a few minutes if you feel lightheaded, the lightheadedness is from a lack of oxygen to your brain.

 ###9.
 Account For Personal Needs###
 Most people remember to bring essentials such as sunscreen and bug spray, but don't neglect simple conveniences such as toilet paper, hand sanitizer, and extra socks.
-Asprin or Ibuprofen also come in handy for minor pains and headaches.
+Aspirin or Ibuprofen also come in handy for minor pains and headaches.

 ###10.
 Enjoy it!###
 Completing a 14er is a memorable experience so take your time and "smell the roses".
 Many focus on just making it to the top, and don't fully appreciate the journey up.
 Take in the breath-taking views.
 Focus on the sounds of your steps and breathing as you climb a steep incline.
 Debate what's going to happen next in [A Game Of Thrones][3] with your friends.
 And enjoy some of the best air you're ever going to breathe when you're on top.